Meldrum's acid: Uses

-Like malonic acid and its ester derivatives, and other 1,3-dicarbonyl compounds, Meldrum's acid can and serve as a reactant for a variety of nucleophilic reactions.
+Like malonic acid and its ester derivatives, and other 1,3-dicarbonyl compounds, Meldrum's acid can serve as a reactant for a variety of nucleophilic reactions.

 Alkylation and acylation

 The acidity of carbon 5 (between the two carbonyl groups) allows simple derivatization of Meldrum's acid at this position, through reactions such as alkylation and acylation.
 For example, deprotonation and reaction with a simple alkyl halide (R\sCl) attaches the alkyl group (R\s) at that position:

 The analogous reaction with an acyl chloride (R\s(C=O)\sCl) attaches the acyl (R\s(C=O)\s) instead:

 These two reactions allow Meldrum's acid to serve as a starting scaffold for the synthesis of many different structures with various functional groups.
 The alkylated products can be further manipulated to produce various amide and ester compounds.
 Heating the acyl product in the presence of an alcohol leads to ester exchange and decarboxylation in a process similar to the malonic ester synthesis.
-The reactive nature of the cyclic-diester allows good reactivity even for alcohols as hindered as t-butanol, and this reactivity of Meldrum's acid and it's derivatives has been used to develop a range of reactions.
+The reactive nature of the cyclic-diester allows good reactivity even for alcohols as hindered as t-butanol, and this reactivity of Meldrum's acid and its derivatives has been used to develop a range of reactions.
 Ketoesters formed from the reaction of alcohols with Meldrum's acid derivatives are useful in the Knorr pyrrole synthesis.